Frequently Asked Questions

 We would prefer if you found a friend or family member to pick-up the box for you.
 This is a great way to introduce new people to our program, and a chance for you to share some beautiful, local produce with them.

-You may also log in to your account and switch pickup sites (half of Summer Shares are delivered on Monday and half on Thursday), change to a farm pickup (we can hold your box for a few days on the cooler), or choose not to have a box delivered for those days.
+You may also email or call me to switch pickup days (half of Summer Shares are delivered on Monday and half on Thursday), change to a farm pickup (we can hold your box for a few days on the cooler), or choose not to have a box delivered for those days.

 Is there any sort of deadline during the week for placing orders for add-ons, changing pickup sites, etc?

 Yes!
-The deadline for changes to your Summer and Winter Shares is midnight a full day before your delivery (Saturday night for Monday delivery, Tuesday night for Thursday).
+The deadline for requesting changes to your Summer and Winter Shares is 9 pm a full day before your delivery (Saturday night for Monday delivery, Tuesday night for Thursday).
 Deadlines for Preserving Shares are generally a few days to give us a chance to harvest, but it depends on the crop.

 Do you offer half shares?